Product Roadmap for SaaS: Everything you Need to Know

 - Ask for feedback from all your stakeholders.

-- Consult with all the team members of your team, from development to sales.
+- Consult with all the teams involved, from software development to sales.
 Each will have different insights about what your SaaS product needs to achieve your set goals.

 - Ask the public!
-Gather user inputs through comments, surveys, polls, and open forms.
+Gather customer feedback through comments, surveys, polls, and open forms.

 It has been demonstrated time after time that users want to be heard and that by using user feedback, SaaS companies can boost engagement and sales.
 By giving your users the chance to request features or vote for their favorite new updates, you’ll create a community and improve brand experience and loyalty.